About us

 1998 - today

 In 1998, Prof. Dr.-Ing.
 Jochen Wiedemann succeeded Prof. Essers as Chair of Automotive Engineering.
 In the same year, Prof. Dr.-Ing.
 Michael Bargende assumed the Chair of Internal Combustion Engines (since 2011 "Automotive Powertrains").
 Both chairs formed the basis of the »Competence Center of Automotive Technology Stuttgart«.
 In 2004, Prof. Dr.-Ing.
 Hans-Christian Reuss assumed the Chair of Automotive Mechatronics and provided the center with the desired expansion.
 All three chairs are members of the Managing Board of FKFS whose chairmanship rotates every two years.
 Since April 1, 2019, Prof. Dr.-Ing.
-Andreas Wagner has been the successor of J. Wiedemann, who retired as member of the Board of Management responsible for Automotive Engineering.
+Andreas Wagner has been the successor of J. Wiedemann, who retired from his position as member of the Board of Management (responsible for Automotive Engineering).
 Since January 1, 2022, Prof. Dr.-Ing.
 André Casal Kulzer has been the deputy of the board area Automotive Powertrain Systems and will become Chair of Automotive Powertrain Systems in October 2022.
+In January 2022, Prof. Dr.-Ing.
+André Casal Kulzer took over the lead of the FKFS department Automotive Powertrain Systems from M. Bargende.
+Since October 2022, he is also the chair holder of the chair with the same name at IFS.

 1971 - 1998